temporalio/temporal-learning/docs/getting_started/java/first_program_in_java/index.md

 To test this out and see how Temporal responds, you'll simulate a bug in the `deposit` Activity method.

-Let your Workflow continue to run but don't start the Worker yet.
+Try it out by following these steps:

+1. Make sure your Worker is stopped before proceeding, so your Workflow doesn't finish.
+Switch to the terminal that's running your Worker and stop it by pressing `CTRL+C`.

-1. Open the `AccountActivityImpl` file and modify the `deposit` method so `activityShouldSucceed` is set to false.
+2. Open the `AccountActivityImpl` file and modify the `deposit` method so `activityShouldSucceed` is set to false.

-2. Save your changes and switch to the terminal that was running your Worker.
+3. Save your changes and switch to the terminal that was running your Worker.

+4. Verify the Workflow is running in the [Web UI](http://localhost:8080).
+If finished, restart it using the Maven command.

-3. Start the Worker again:
+5. Start the Worker again:

 ```bash
 mvn clean install \